This post, the first in a weeks-long statistical feast on FCPA Professor, compares corporate FCPA enforcement in 2021 to prior years.

 |2013||9||$720 million||The $398 million Total enforcement action comprised approximately 55% of the $720 million amount.|

 |2012||12||$260 million||No enforcement actions significantly skewed the statistics.|

 |2011||16||$503 million||The $219 million JGC Corp. enforcement action comprised approximately 44% of the $503 million amount.|

 |2010||21||$1.4 billion||Six enforcement actions, all resolved on the same day, involved various oil and gas companies’ use of Panalpina in Nigeria.
 Panalpina also resolved an enforcement action on the same day.

-Two enforcement actions (Technip and Eni / Snamprogetti) involved Bonny Island conduct.
+Two enforcement actions (Technip and Eni / Snamprogetti) involved the same alleged conduct in Nigeria.

 In other words, there were 14 unique corporate enforcement actions in 2010.
-Of further note, the two Bonny Island enforcement actions, Technip($338 million) and Eni/Snamprogetti ($365 million) comprised approximately 50% of the $1.4 billion amount.
+Of further note, the two Nigeria enforcement actions, Technip($338 million) and Eni/Snamprogetti ($365 million) comprised approximately 50% of the $1.4 billion amount.

 |2008||10||$885 million||The $800 million Siemens enforcement action comprised approximately 90% of the $885 million amount.|